-We are seeing a reduced level of SF6 leakage partly through better data capture and management information to focus response.
+We continue to see a reduced level of SF6 leakage (apart from West Midlands) partly through better data capture and management information to focus response.
 Our bespoke SF6 cameras help to identify leaks and confirm repairs.

 Where reported in the Regulatory Year under report, DNOs must provide discussion of the nature of any complaints relating to Noise Pollution and the nature of associated measures undertaken to resolve them.